-Following the recommendations by SAMHSA, the Centers for Disease Control and Prevention (CDC), the ASAM, the National Institute for Drug Abuse (NIDA), MDDHS's OROSC Treatment Policies #5 and #6, and other state and national directives, MSHN requires of its substance use disorder (SUD) Treatment Provider Network that no MSHN consumer is denied access to or pressured to reject the full service array of evidence-based and potentially life-saving treatment options, including Medication Assisted Treatment (MAT), that are determined to be medically necessary for the individualized needs of that consumer.
+Deleted: MDDHS's pressured to reject the full_service array of evidence-based and potentially life-saving treatment options, including Medication Assisted Treatment (MAT), that are determined to be medically necessary for the individualized needs of that consumer.
 Per SAMHSA, exclusion of consumers who are on MAT may be a violation of the Americans with Disabilities Act (ADA) and/or the Rehabilitation Act of 1973.
-Please reference the SAMHSA brochure here called "Know Your Rights: Rights for Individuals on Medication-Assisted Treatment."
+Please reference the SAMHSA brochureKnow Your Rights: Rights for Individuals on Medication-Assisted Treatment.

-MSHN-contracted SUD treatment providers are expected to adopt a MAT-inclusive treatment philosophy in which 1) the provider demonstrates willingness to serve all eligible treatment-seeking individuals, including those who are using MAT as part of their individual recovery plan at any stage of treatment or level of care, and without precondition or pressure to adopt an accelerated tapering schedule and/or a mandated period of abstinence, 2) the provider develops policies that prohibit disparaging, delegitimizing, and/or stigmatizing of MAT either with individual consumers or in the public domain.
+MSHN-contracted SUD treatment providers are expected to adopt a MAT-inclusive treatment philosophy in which 1) the provider demonstrates willingness to serve all eligible treatmentseeking individuals, including those who are using MAT as part of their individual recovery plan at any stage of treatment or level of care, and without precondition or pressure to adopt an accelerated tapering schedule and/or a mandated period of abstinence, 2) the provider develops policies that prohibit disparaging, delegitimizing, and/or stigmatizing of MAT either with individual consumers or in the public domain.

 MSHN adheres to the MDHHS Medication Assisted Treatment Guidelines for Opioid Use Disorders.
-It is a MSHN expectation that each medication assisted treatment (MAT) provider offers all medication approved and available for Opioid Use Disorders (OUD).
+It is a MSHN expectation that whenever possible, each medication assisted treatment (MAT) provider offers all medication approved and available for Opioid Use Disorders (OUD).